aument-lang/aument/docs/tour.md

 }
 ```

-We also have while loops:
+aulang also has while loops:

 ```
 while true {